After 3 years of work, I was delighted to go and (re)discover this monument where there is such a special atmosphere.

 In 1953, art collectors Geneviève Bonnefoi and Pierre Brache discovered the abbey in a dilapidated state.
 After extensive restoration work, the art centre was inaugurated in 1970.

-In 2022, the building was given a new lease of life thanks to a three-year renovation that allowed access to the monks' dormitory wing, which had previously been closed to the public.
+In 2022, the building was given a new lease of life thanks to a three-year renovation, which included access to the monks' dormitory wing, previously closed to the public.

 The history of the place is explained in the museum by means of interactive devices.